 When the formula for Coke changed back in the day, people were outraged, and less than three months later, Coke reintroduced Coke Classic, essentially what we know of today.
 Now, this is not an identical story, but, Samsung’s radical change with the S6 from the S5 caused consumers to voice their opinion, simply people weren’t happy.
 Samsung listened to their customer’s and brought back much of what was desired with the new S7, but, it is everything we want…? not 100%, but we’ll see how close.
-I personally paid for the S7 you see here in this video coming in Titanium Gold.
-And I’ll place several links in the video description as prices will of-course fluctuate throughout the year.
-That way, you can check for the most upto date prices.
+I personally paid for the S7 you see here in Titanium Gold.
+And I’ll place an affiliate link above as prices will of-course fluctuate throughout the year.
+That way, you can check for the most up to date prices.

 Going over the physical features, this looks almost identical to the S6, but with some subtle changes.
 This thing looks gorgeous in my opinion.
 I’ve always been ok with plastic phones, I love my V10 from LG, but the titanium look under the glass front and back panels just makes this phone stand-out.
 Of course looks are subjective, so you can be the judge on that.
 The S7 comes with a 5.1 inch screen while it’s bigger brother comes in at the medium size of 5.5”.
 If you guys have been following me for awhile, you know I like big phones, and my daily driver has been the Nexus 6p since it was released, and before that was my Note 4.
 Jumping to a quote, small phone now, I was completely shocked that I did not mind the smaller size at all.
 Matter-of-fact, using this phone felt natural, then jumping back onto my 6p or V10, those felt huge.
 Not an issue, I still like big screens, but I’m just explaining, the S7 didn’t feel small to me personally.
 Regarding the other side of the coin, the phone did slightly increase in thickness to accommodate the new battery and other features which I’ll go over, but I’ve always experienced, anything within the 7mm range is just the right size for my hands.
 There’s enough meat to hold the phone confidently because it’s not too thin, yet it doesn’t feel bulky.